 Day at Zoo Supports Dystonia Research for a Cure

-Annual Pittsburgh Dystonia Zoo Walk Takes Place September 8; Neurological Disorder is Little-Known but Surprisingly Common
+2nd Toledo Dystonia Zoo Day Takes Place Aug 27; Brain Disorder is Little-Known but Surprisingly Common

-Dystonia is characterized by excessive, involuntary muscle contractions that result in twisting, repetitive movements and abnormal postures of the body and limbs.
+Dystonia is a disabling brain disorder characterized by excessive, involuntary muscle contractions that cause twisting, repetitive muscle movements as well as sustained, abnormal postures of the body and limbs.
 There are many manifestations of dystonia that impact people of all ages and backgrounds.
-Conservative estimates suggest 250,000 Americans are affected.
-Dystonia Zoo Walks offer a "twist" on traditional charity walks with no required walking course or expectation other than enjoying a morning at the zoo among fellow patients, friends, and family.
+Conservative estimates state 250,000 Americans are affected and up to 70% are misdiagnosed.